Last Updated: December 29, 2025

 The December Disaster Timeline

 December started with a warning shot.
-Users experienced "various conversation errors and connectivity issues" between 6:08 PM and 6:37 PM.
-OpenAI claimed full recovery by 7:00 PM, but it set the tone for what was to come.
+Users experienced "various conversation errors and connectivity issues" between 6:08 PM and 6:37 PM, according to OpenAI's status page.

 The month started with a "routing misconfiguration" that left users unable to access ChatGPT.
 OpenAI's status page acknowledged the issue at 2:40 PM ET, stating users were "experiencing elevated errors."
 The fix was rolled out by 3:12 PM ET.